 |Title:||Associate Head Coach|

-Kyle Conley is entering his fifth season overall with Lake Erie men's basketball and his fourth as a full-time assistant coach.
+Kyle Conley is entering his sixth season overall with Lake Erie men's basketball and his fifth as a full-time assistant coach.
 He joined the Storm staff in 2009 as the team’s graduate assistant and served as an assistant coach for three seasons before being elevated to Associate Head Coach in 2013.